Klipper3d/klipper/docs/Config_Reference.md

 ```
 [firmware_retraction]
 #retract_length: 0.0
-#   The length of filament (in mm) to retract when a G10 sommand is
+#   The length of filament (in mm) to retract when a G10 command is
 #   executed.
-When a G11 command is executed, the unretract length
+When a G11 command is executed, the unretract_length
 #   is the sum of the retract_length and the unretract_extra_length
 #   (see below).
 The minimum value and default are 0 mm, which
 #   disables firmware retraction.